 The Privatization Act modifies the Sallie Mae Charter and sets forth the basic framework for Sallie Mae's reorganization into a wholly-owned subsidiary of a holding company and the ultimate dissolution of the GSE.
 Although the Privatization Act generally imposes no constraints on the types of permissible activities of the privatized business, it does impose certain restrictions on transactions between the GSE and the Holding Company and its non-GSE subsidiaries after the reorganization is consummated and prior to the dissolution of the GSE.
-See "THE PRIVATIZATION ACT -- Reorganization; -- Oversight Authority; -- Restrictions on Intercompany Relations; -- Limitations on Holding Company Activities."
-In addition, the Company will also be subject to the regulation."
+See "THE PRIVATIZATION ACT -- Reorganization; --- Oversight Authority; -- Restrictions on Intercompany Relations; --- Limitations on Holding Company Activities."
+In addition, the Company will also be subject to the regulations described above under "-- Current Regulation -- Other Regulation."
 The Reorganization Agreement is the plan of reorganization approved by a majority of the Sallie Mae Board.